Below are frequently asked questions (FAQs) about the Free Application for Federal Student Aid (FAFSA).

 The Education Department requires students to be enrolled at least half-time to receive federal loans or participate in the Federal Work Study program.
 For undergraduate students, half time enrollment is 6-credit hours per semester.
 For graduate students, 3 credit hours of enrollment qualify as half-time.
 Students who attend less than half-time can still be considered for the Federal Pell Grant and the State of Illinois MAP Grant.

 Yes.
 It is recommended that you file the FAFSA as soon as possible each year after October 1 for the upcoming academic year, which runs from July 1 to June 30.
 The 2019-20 FAFSA form, which became available October 1, 2018, asks for 2017 tax information.
 If you are filling out the 2018-19 FAFSA form, you will need 2016 tax information.

-If the Office of Financial Aid is requesting verification of your (or your parents or spouse, as applicable) income information, you can opt to either link your taxes to your FAFSA within the FAFSA application by using the Data Retreival Tool (DRT) or to provide a copy of your IRS Tax Return Transcript.
-For assistance with obtaining an IRS Tax Return Trascript, please visit the IRS website.
+If the Office of Financial Aid is requesting verification of your (or your parents or spouse, as applicable) income information, you can opt to either link your taxes to your FAFSA within the FAFSA application by using the Data Retrieval Tool (DRT) or to provide a copy of your IRS Tax Return Transcript.
+For assistance with obtaining an IRS Tax Return Transcript, please visit the IRS website.

 There are 3 methods for adding a school to your FAFSA: